xiaogit00/musingsblog/content/notes/Notes-on-Errorhandling.md

     appendFilePath: true # to append file path to Edit link
 ---

 The hallmark of an experienced developer is his/her ability to foresee the errors and handle them appropriately.
-The below are some notes regarding how error handling is done in different contexts.
+Below are some notes regarding how error handling is done in different contexts.

 Let's first take a look at the general *structure* of error handling.
 ##Structure of error handling